johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 137.0.3296.39: May 23, 2025

+Fixed various bugs and performance issues and policy updates.

 ## Version 137.0.3296.30: May 19, 2025

 Fixed various bugs and performance issues and policy updates.